lamanno-epfl/lbae/readme/_citing_readme.md

 ## Citing

-If this app has been useful to your research work, you can cite our work: XXX
+If this app has been useful to your research work, you can cite our paper: `XXX`.